ClaudioTag/Al-Wasl.Connect/README.md

 A Design Thinking Workshop run across London and Dubai, with experts in psychotrauma, mental health, crisis management, marketing, product rollouts, and user experience laid the foundations of a usable and user-first platform.
 Based on the design and user stories, the first development sprint will produce an MVP by October 11th, 2020.
 ![Design Thinking Workshop](DTW.png)
 #### Creativity and innovation
 The immediate efforts of NGOs and volunteering communities focusing on tackling the short-term aftermath of the explosion: from disaster relief to first aid, from food distribution to providing shelter.A traumatic event of this nature is however also bound to have repercussions on the mental health of those directly and indirectly affected.
-In a region where trauma and mental health are still covered by stigma, Lebanon Relief Network - Al-Wasl.connect will help reach out and help those affected, and provide relief to an issue which, although often overlooked, will have multi-year consequences if untreated.
+In a region where trauma and mental health are still covered by stigma, Al-Wasl.connect-LRN will help reach out and help those affected, and provide relief to an issue which, although often overlooked, will have multi-year consequences if untreated.

 ## Solution